LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 Writing UDP Data
 ----------------

-With a net_udp object, data is sent one packet at a time to a particular address and port combination.
+With a :type:`net_udp` object, data is sent one packet at a time to a particular address and port combination.
 The receivers must be waiting to accept packets from other hosts.